ArchipelagoMW/Archipelago/worlds/cvcotm/docs/en_Castlevania - Circle of the Moon.md

 Stat max ups, magic items, and DSS Cards can all be placed into another player's world.

-The Shinning Armor is not randomized; it will always be found at the end of the Battle Arena in your own world.
+The Dash Boots and Shinning Armor are not randomized in the item pool; the former you will always start with and the latter will always be found at the end of the Battle Arena in your own world.
 And depending on your goal, you may or may not be required to pick it up.

 ## What does another world's item look like in Castlevania: Circle of the Moon?